justsml/dans-blog/content/posts/2020-01-02--js-quiz-14-date-time-questions-test-your-knowledge/index.md

 This situation leads many developers to use 3rd party libraries without question.
 While often a safe and reliable choice, these libraries are rarely needed for formatting dates or localization!

-This quiz is designed to test your knowledge of the native `Date` API.
+This quiz is designed to test (and deepen) your knowledge of the native `Date` API.
 Use the green buttons for hints & explanations!
 Hopefully by the end of the challenge you'll have solidified your understanding of `Date`'s in JavaScript.

 <!-- There are 3 big areas around dates that each have unique risks & tradeoffs.
 These 3 areas are listed in order of **'native API is broken'** to **'the native API can handle this'**: